 Since April 1st (no joke!)
 I'm lucky to be professor for microbiology at Beuth University of Applied Sciences in the study course of biotechnology.
-Together with our microbiology lab team (http://studiengang.beuth-hochschule.de/bt/mitarbeiterinnen-und-laboratorien/labor-fuer-mikrobiologie/) I'm happy to teach students for bachelor as well as for master in microbiology as well as in GMP (Good Manufacturing Practice) aspect or regulations in the field of biological substances.
+Together with our microbiology lab team (http://studiengang.beuth-hochschule.de/bt/mitarbeiterinnen-und-laboratorien/labor-fuer-mikrobiologie/) I'm happy to teach students for biotechnology bachelor as well as for biotechnology master in microbiology as well as in GMP (Good Manufacturing Practice) aspect or regulations in the field of biological substances.

-Meanwhile I was elected as Vice Dean of Dept. V (Life Sciences and Technology), I´m part of the Faculty Council and member of the Academic Senate.
+The last four years (01 Apr 2014 - 31 March 2018), I was elected as Vice Dean of Dept. V (Life Sciences and Technology), I´m part of the Faculty Council and member of the Academic Senate.

-One of my aims is it to open the perspective for our students towards companies, R&D and a scientific career.
-Based on my academic background on extremophiles & their potential for industrial applications, my 8 years career in the pharmaceutical industry (Schering AG, Bayer AG) as laboratory head in a quality control lab and as member of the German microbiologist community (VAAM: www.vaam.de), I´m happy to offer this field for young students.
-And our Alumni, collected at LinkedIn under "Beuth Biotechnology" (www.linkedin.com/groups/2805519).
+One of my general goals as university teacher is it to open the perspective for our students towards companies, R&D and a scientific career.
+This is based on my academic background on extremophiles & their potential for industrial applications, my 8 years career in the pharmaceutical industry (Schering AG, Bayer AG) as laboratory head in a quality control lab and as member of the German microbiologist community (VAAM: www.vaam.de, heading a special group on "Quality Assurance and Diagnostics").